 Applicants must have earned the terminal degree in their chosen vocation.
 For pastors, this is typically the Master of Divinity degree; for academics it is usually the Ph.D. or Th.D.
-Note that grant funding does not support tuition or degree program expenses.
-All applicants must demonstrate a capacity to complete the proposed project in a timely fashion.
+Note that LI grant funding does not support tuition or degree program expenses, nor can grant funds be used to conduct research activities required for completion of a degree program.
 Current doctoral students may be eligible for a Theological Education Fellowship.